Joinguyen/j-queue-sdk-web/README.md

 npm test
 ```

-Tests are located in the `tests` directory and cover initialization, event handling, polling, and disconnection logic, with mocked Socket.IO connections.
+Tests are located in the `tests` directory and cover initialization, status handling, socket events, disconnection, and listener management, with mocked Socket.IO connections.

 ## Security Note